Guidance

 • evaluate any treatment you have been given

-In deciding what kind of consular support would be most appropriate, we will take account of factors such as your condition, your ability to speak on the phone, whether you have relatives or friends with you, whether you have a tour company representative and the standard of medical facilities before deciding whether we should visit you.
+In deciding what kind of support would be most appropriate, we will take into account factors such as your condition, your ability to speak on the phone, whether you have relatives or friends with you, whether you have a tour company representative and the standard of medical facilities before deciding whether we should visit you.
 If we believe we should, and there is a British Embassy or Consulate in the same city as the hospital you are in, we will aim to visit you as soon as possible.
 We do not usually contact or visit people who have travelled specifically for medical treatment.

 Paying for your treatment